 Hiking Gear for Calico Tanks

-Before hiking Calico Tanks, hikers should expect to bring the basic hiking gear to help them along the way.
-What the basics include are one to two liters of water, hiking boots or tennis shoes, snacks like jerky or trail mix, a backpack to store everything in, a light jacket depending on the weather, and sunscreen or a hat.
+Before hiking Calico Tanks, hikers should expect to bring basic hiking gear to help them along the way.
+What the basics include is one to two liters of water, hiking boots or tennis shoes, snacks like jerky or trail mix, a backpack to store everything in, a light jacket depending on the weather, and sunscreen or a hat.

 I personally always hike in hiking boots due to the added ankle support but I’ve seen plenty of people in tennis shoes hike this trail.

 Because of the way the trail is towards the middle, it can sometimes turn into a wind tunnel which makes winter and fall hiking a little colder than normal.
 Taking a windbreaker or a thicker jacket may be needed if you’re hiking during the colder months as well as gloves because your hands will be out, unprotected from the wind and cold.